-Amino acids center around an amine group, which is based on a nitrogen atom.
+Amino acids center around an amine group, which in turn is based on a nitrogen atom.
 Miller's experiment and others like it use ammonia to furnish the nitrogen for the amine groups.
 However, the source of the ammonia in the hypothetical primordial soup poses a problem.

-A molecule of nitrogen in the atmosphere consists of two atoms $(N_2)$ tightly bound together in a triple covalent bond, which is extremely hard to break.
+A molecule of nitrogen in the atmosphere consists of two atoms (N2) tightly bound together in something called a triple covalent bond, which is extremely hard to break.
 This renders nitrogen almost inert, to the point that it can be used to put out fires.

 Because of the extreme unreactivity of nitrogen, it must be fixated in order to be used in the amino acids needed by living things.
-That is, the N2 molecule must be split apart in order to produce the needed ammonium $(NH_4^+)$ and nitrate $(NO_3^-)$ ions.

-Visual #7-15 The great majority of nitrogen fixation in nature is done by bacteria.
-Since it takes fixated nitrogen to make any living thing (including bacteria) and it takes bacteria to make fixated nitrogen, a problem arises.
-Before life began, no bacteria would have been present to furnish the fixated nitrogen needed for life (such as bacteria) to begin.
+That is, the N2 molecule must be split apart in order to produce the ammonium (NH4+) and nitrate (NO3-) ions that they need.
+The great majority of nitrogen fixation in nature is done by bacteria.
+Since it takes fixated nitrogen to make any living thing (including bacteria) and it takes bacteria to make fixated nitrogen, we have a problem.
+Before life began, no bacteria would have been present to furnish the fixated nitrogen needed for life to begin.

-There is only one known naturally occurring non-biological mechanism for nitrogen fixation: lightning.
+There is one naturally occurring non-biological mechanism for nitrogen fixation: lightning.
 Since the other proposed energy sources such as UV, impacts, and heat do not produce fixated nitrogen, we must rule them out as energy sources and rely on lightning only.
 This means that the trapping mechanism referred to above must be far more sophisticated than anything found in nature.
-It must (1) allow lightning to strike atmospheric nitrogen in order to fixate it, then (2) allow the ammonia produced to spread around but still stay in the vicinity of the other necessary chemicals nearby (despite the tendency of ammonia to dissipate quickly), then (3) hold all the components in place until needed, then (4) allow the lightning to strike exactly the same place again, at a greatly reduced strength, so as to combine the ingredients without destroying them.
-This would have to be a far more complex trap than anything proposed so far.
+It must (1) allow lightning to strike atmospheric nitrogen in order to fixate it, then (2) allow the ammonia produced to spread around but still stay in the vicinity of the other necessary chemicals nearby (though ammonia tends to dissipate quickly), then (3) hold all the components in place until needed, then (4) allow the lightning to strike exactly the same place again, at a greatly reduced strength, so as to combine the ingredients without destroying them.

+That would have to be a far more complex trap than anything proposed so far.